Our Local History

 Due to the strategic location of the river and the abundant natural resources found here, the French and British often fought over the area and the right to trade with Native Americans in the 1700’s.

 In 1820, the Treaty of the Sault was signed, which turned control over to the United States in 1823.
 Fort Brady was built on the grounds of the old French Fort Repentigny, as the new Americans were concerned about possible British invasions from nearby Canada.
-This fort was eventually abandoned in the 1890’s, and a new Fort Brady was constructed on the grounds of present-day Lake Superior State University.
+This fort, on Water Street, was eventually abandoned in the 1890’s, and a new Fort Brady was constructed on the grounds of present-day Lake Superior State University.
 Throughout all this turbulent history, the St. Mary’s River continued to dominate the life and events of Sault Ste.
 Marie—as it continues to do so today.

 Natives of the Sault Tribe are shown here gathered around the "Baweting Drum" at a modern-day pow-wow.
 These gatherings have been going on along the banks of the St. Marys River for hundreds...perhaps thousands of years.